odinsbane/jfilament/README.md

 This work is supported by NIH and by the Biosystems Dynamics Summer Institute at Lehigh University.

 # release
+Version 1.1.6

+ - BUG FIX: A class file was omitted from mvn package.
+ - Introduced a new 2D plugin for kimographs.

+Version 1.1.5

+ - Improved view rotation and controls.

 Version 1.1.4